Gigaspaces/xap-openspaces/tools/maven/maven-openspaces-plugin/src/main/resources/pu-templates/basic/readme.txt

 --------------------

 In order to generate eclipse project the following command need to be executed from the root of the application: "mvn eclipse:eclipse".
-Now, pointing the Eclipse import existing project wizard to the application root directory will result in importing the three modules.
+Pointing the Eclipse import existing project wizard to the application root directory will result in importing the three modules.
 If this is a fresh Eclipse installation, the M2_REPO needs be defined and pointed to the local maven repository (which resides under USER_HOME/.m2/repository).